Online casino

 Online casinos, also known as virtual casinos or Internet casinos, are online versions of traditional ("brick and mortar") casinos.
 Online casinos enable gamblers to play and wager on casino games through the Internet.
 It is a prolific form of online gambling.

 Some online casinos claim higher payback percentages for slot machine games, and some publish payout percentage audits on their websites.
 Assuming that the online casino is using an appropriately programmed random number generator, table games like blackjack have an established house edge.
 The payout percentage for these games are established by the rules of the game.

 Types

 Online casinos are broadly divided into two categories based on the software they use: web-based and download-only casinos.
 Traditionally, online casinos would include only one of the two platforms.
 However, with advanced technological changes, an online casino can now accommodate both.

 Web-based

 Web-based online casinos (also known as no-download casinos) are websites where users may play casino games without downloading software to their local computer.
-A stable internet connection is required to have a seamless gaming experience as all graphics, sounds, and animations are loaded through the web.
 Most online casinos allow gameplay through an HTML interface, previously this was done through browser plugins, such as Flash Player, Shockwave Player, or Java.